sedc-codecademy/mkwd11-03-basicjs/G6/Git and GitHub Basics.md

 ### Stage or add your files

-**git add .** (this stages all of the changes you have made, so if you only want to add a specific file, and not everything, use the name of the file in place of the ., like so **git add name-of-file.extension**).
+**git add .** (this stages all of the changes you have made, so if you only want to add a specific file, and not everything, use the name of the file in place of the . (the full stop), like so: **git add name-of-file.extension**).

 ### Commit your changes